frostaura/oxigin-attendance/.docs/backend.md

 > dotnet tool install --global dotnet-ef

-Now switch your terminal's working directory to the `src/backend/dotnet-server` root.
+Now switch your terminal's working directory to the `src/backend/Oxigin.Attendance.Datastore` root.

-> dotnet ef migrations add InitialDbMigration -c DatastoreContext -o Migrations --project Oxigin.Attendance.Datastore.csproj
+> dotnet ef migrations add InitialDbMigration -c DatastoreContext -o Migrations

 At this point you can view the migration code file(s) under the 'src/backend/Oxigin.Attendance.Datastore/Migrations' directory and double-check if the relationships between your entities are as expected before running the next step.

-> dotnet ef database update -c Oxigin.Attendance.Datastore.csproj --project Oxigin.Attendance.Datastore.csproj
+> dotnet ef database update -c DatastoreContext

 ### Using the DB In-code
 The database context is DI-injectable via `IDatastoreContext`.
 For example: